younggzzheng/database/README.md

 # database
 Multithreaded Database Server and Client
+*Note: To use the file, make sure to compile using the Makefile. make all in the terminal window will generate all the necessary executables.
+Refer to the Makefile for more information.*

 ## Overview:
 This is a web-based TCP database server and client suite.
 TCP is used because multiple clients will be working on the dataset at the same time,